SAILTECHTEAM/football-yolov9/README.md

   --output "./runs/detect/test_4k_640/ball_tracking_fused.jsonl"
 ```

-Note: after creating the fused ball tracks, we apply some postprocessing in the same program and the final output ball tracks jsonl to be used is `ball_tracking_fused_final.jsonl`
+Note: after creating the fused ball tracks, the output `ball_tracking_fused.jsonl` is teh freshly fused ball tracks jsonl.
+Then we apply some postprocessing in the same program and the final ball tracks jsonl to be used is `ball_tracking_fused_final.jsonl`.

 #### Player tracks
 Step 1: Run this program for all player tracks jsonl.